Donald Sidney-Fryer: 2014–2026: Autobiography and ballet history

-Sidney-Fryer's verse is marked by a strong imagination, and a Francophilic focus.
+From 2017 through 2023, Hippocampus Press published three more volumes of Sidney-Fryer's essays, each concluding with a large section of his poems.
+Sidney-Fryer's verse is marked by a strong imagination and a Francophilic focus.
 He is a strong believer in "pure poetry," and practices formalist verse, having developing his own specific poetic form: the 'Spenserian stanza-sonnet'.